A bit about me

 Several PR agencies – I got into PR by writing to the author of a PR text book.
 His nephew was starting an agency, so I joined him.
 The agency grew to four people, then lost an account and two of us were made redundant.
 I went on to join another start-up, and then moved to a bigger agency a few years later.

 Two years in New York – volunteering with a youth journalism project, a programme to provide out of school activities and gardening in Central Park (my husband and I weren’t yet married so I wasn’t allowed a working visa).
-I was definitely a fish in water.

 I received the Diploma in Transformational Coaching from Animas.